Rapamycin for Anti-Aging in Dogs and Perhaps in Humans

 Confirmation of rapamycin's effects in dogs is likely to take several years.
 Although dogs live for a short time compared to humans, they live much longer than the mice and other animals tested in lab experiments.
 The wait for the research results may be very worthwhile, though.
 Dogs are more similar to humans with respect to physiology and behaviour.
 Discoveries in dogs may therefore be more applicable to humans than those already made in lab animals.
 Another advantage of dog research is that results will be obtained more quickly than the equivalent research in humans due to the shorter lifespan of dogs.

-Most people would probably consider living for longer a great idea, as long as they stay healthy and reasonably happy.
-If life extension strategies become routine, however, we may have additional problems to consider.
-These problems may include overpopulation and the structure of society.
+At the moment, it's unknown whether rapamycin has anti-aging benefits in humans.
+If it does and if it's widely used, problems may arise.
+Most people would probably consider living for longer a great idea, as long as they stayed healthy and reasonably happy.
+If life extension strategies become routine, however, we may experience overpopulation and changes to the structure of society.

 Potential Benefits of Understanding mTOR